lucblassel/lucblassel.com/posts/implementing-linear-regression.markdown

 - $\hat{y}$ is the column _(ie. vector)_ of target values predicted by the linear regression model, and $\hat{y}^{(i)}$ its $i^{th}$ value.
 - $m$ the number of training examples and $n$ the number of features.

-The way linear regression works is by finding the coefficients that result in the minimal distance between each target value and it's corresponding prediction, this distance is represented in the following figure as green lines.
+The way linear regression works is by finding the coefficients that result in the minimal distance between each target value and its corresponding prediction, this distance is represented in the following figure as green lines.
 As we can see the distance between the prediction _(dotted line)_ and real values _(blue points)_ is much lower when $\theta = 2$ _(which is the coefficient that generated the data)_ on the left than when $\theta = 6$ on the right.

 ![distance to fitted line](/images/linear_regression/square_distance.svg)